Masub27/Intro/Study_Discussion_SS25_.md

 __More language skills__

-* German language should be a part of curriculum
+* German language should be a part of curriculum.
 * Also agreements can be made with language courses and students can benefit from courses at a discount.
 Especially after graduation, finding a job is not an easy process.
 In this process, students can be directed to German courses at a discount.
 * Providing free German language classes.
-Because we are already paying for this ITVET course
+Because we are already paying for this ITVET course.
 * Providing german languagr classes for free will be more helpfull because we are already studying a payable course
 * It's very pleasure if the university can provide us the free language learning sessions, which would be helpful to us in our professional and personal life.
 * Provide free German language class.
-Because German is very mandatory for this course and after working
+Because German is very mandatory for this course and after working.
-* The language requirement is also a big challenge for international students like me, So including German skills as a part of curriculum(like a module )will help students to get a job after completing the course
+* The language requirement is also a big challenge for international students like me, So including German skills as a part of curriculum(like a module )will help students to get a job after completing the course.

 __More specialized knowledge__